Home / Shortness of Breath Treatment Manhattan NYC | Dyspnea Treatment Doctor

 Effective shortness of breath treatments depend on obtaining an accurate diagnosis for your breathing difficulty.
 Your NYC cardiologist may order one or more of the following diagnostic tests:

-Once your cardiologist in NYC has evaluated your test results, he’s able to determine the best dyspnea treatment for you.
+Once Dr. Reisman New York best cardiologist has evaluated your test results, he’s able to determine the best dyspnea treatment for you.
 If breathing problems are caused by or aggravated by an infection, prescription-strength antibiotics can treat the infection.
 Pulmonary conditions may require medication or the use of supplemental oxygen.

 If your trouble breathing is caused by heart problems, your Manhattan cardiologist may suggest one of several therapies.
 Certain heart conditions may improve with surgical intervention, such as repairing a heart valve or improving blood flow with coronary artery bypass surgery.
 Your cardiology doctor may recommend controlling your heart rhythm by using a pacemaker.